 Workplace inspections are another way of identifying hazards found in the workplace.
 Informal workplace inspections occur daily by the staff in your area.
 Formal workplace inspections are done on an annual basis in your area and led by the EH&S team.
 Workplace inspections, formal and informal, must be documented and signed off by managers/supervisors of the area.

-Have questions about hazard identification and/or assessment?
+Have questions about hazard identification, assessment, or control?
 Ask EH&S

 When dealing with hazards, best practice is to eliminate the hazard or substitute the hazard for a less hazardous process, substance, or method.